 If you plan to move to Hawaii, you probably have many questions and want to have them answered before you move to the islands.
-Since we live in Hawaii and we know the islands well, we will provide the answers to some of your questions right here.
+Since we live in Hawaii and we know the islands well, we will provide the answers to some of your questions about moving to Hawaii right here.

 Which island should I move to?

 This is a question that only you can answer.
 However, we can help you with some useful information and tips.
 First of all, if you can afford it, plan a trip to Hawaii before you actually move here.
 Once you have explored the islands and seen them with your own eyes, you will have a better idea where you would feel most comfortable and happy to live.
 Each one of the six islands is unique not just in geography, but also in the lifestyle they offer, the cost of living, salaries and job opportunities.
 But no matter which island you choose, keep in mind that salaries in Hawaii are generally lower than in the continental U.S., even though the cost of living is higher in the islands.